S&P 500, Nasdaq close at record highs on trade, vaccine developments

 "Wall Street believes in a year from now the economy is going to improve and it's positioning itself to what it anticipates six months to a year from now."

-Of the major sectors in the S&P 500, six ended the session higher, with communications services .SPLRCL enjoying the largest percentage gain and energy .SPNY falling the most.
+Of the major sectors in the S&P 500, communications services .SPLRCL enjoyed the largest percentage gain, with energy .SPNY falling the most.

-American Airlines Group Inc AAL.O dropped 2.2% after announcing it would layoff 19,000 employees in October unless the government extends airline payroll aid.
+Shares of American Airlines Group Inc AAL.O dropped after announcing it would layoff 19,000 employees in October unless the government extends airline payroll aid.

-Medtronic MDT.N rose 2.5% after the medical device maker's quarterly profit beat consensus.
+Medtronic's MDT.N stock advanced after the medical device maker's quarterly profit beat consensus.
 The company said a revival in elective surgeries was boosting demand.

 (Reporting by Stephen Culp; Editing by Cynthia Osterman)